MEOWNDLICHT/digital_library_system/README.md

 ## Roles and Access
 ### General
-- Can see if a books is available for borrow
+- Can see if a book is available for borrow
 - Can know more details regarding the book or a user's borrow history
 - Can access information and know more details regarding a user, book or author
 - Can get a list of books that an author has written